giampaolo/psutil/docs/index.rst

   .. method:: cpu_percent(interval=None)

-    Return a float representing the process CPU utilization as a percentage.
+    Return a float representing the process CPU utilization as a percentage which can also be ``> 100.0`` in case of threads running on multiple CPUs.
-    The returned value refers to the utilization of a single CPU, i.e. it is not evenly split between the number of available CPU cores.
     When *interval* is > ``0.0`` compares process times to system CPU times elapsed before and after the interval (blocking).
 When interval is ``0.0`` or ``None`` compares process times to system CPU times elapsed since last